scott-griffiths/bitformat/doc/parser_ref.rst

 All of these types can be created more explicitly using their ``from_params`` methods, but this quickly becomes unwieldly, especially for things like formats.
 They are still very useful if you need to create data types and fields programmatically though.

-The source of truth for the string parsing is contained in the Lark format definition file.
+The source of truth for the string parsing is contained in the `Lark grammar file <https://github.com/scott-griffiths/bitformat/blob/main/bitformat/bitformat_grammar.lark>`_.
 A less exact, but easier to read summary is given in the table below.
 Optional elements are indicated with angle brackets ``<like_this>``.

 .. list-table::
     :widths: 25 75